 Audri’s health philosophy is that health is happiness and exercise is her way to peace (Fun Fact: she was formerly on the cross country and track team at U of M).
 She likes being a personal trainer because it gives her the opportunity to help people achieve their goals, and improve their quality of life; seeing a client light up when they overcome a barrier and realize their true potential is an amazing feeling.

 Benjamin likes being a personal trainer because he likes to see his client gain strength, both physically and mentally.
 His favorite part of Ann Arbor is all of the parks and green areas to explore and enjoy.
 He believes that physical activity is important for U of M students because various aspects of student life can encourage an unhealthy lifestyle that is bad for your physical and mental health; physical activity and proper nutrition help to balance that out (Fun Fact: Benjamin likes cats)

-Brandon’s favorite thing about U of M are the football Game Days.
+Brendan’s favorite thing about U of M are the football Game Days.
 He likes to do personal training because he is passionate about helping others become the best version of themselves.
-Brandon’s health philosophy is simple but effective: You don’t have to be extreme, just consistent.
-He thinks physical activity is important for U of M students because on top of the physical benefits, physical activity is a great way to reduce stress, lift your mood, and take your mind off things (Fun Fact: Brandon’s favorite healthy snack is yogurt and granola)
+Brendan’s health philosophy is simple but effective: You don’t have to be extreme, just consistent.
+He thinks physical activity is important for U of M students because on top of the physical benefits, physical activity is a great way to reduce stress, lift your mood, and take your mind off things (Fun Fact: Brendan’s favorite healthy snack is yogurt and granola)